 Successful OST nonprofits now blend policy and advocacy with direct service to achieve greater impact.
 Our review of about ten large direct service providers indicates that all of them are conducting policy/advocacy activities even when they were not directly funded to do so.17 But to them policy/advocacy is not part of "business as usual."
 This is a loss, because when policy/advocacy efforts are informed by direct service and direct service is informed by policy/advocacy, the two create a "virtuous cycle" in which policy and advocacy enter a synergistic relationship where the strength and success of one are integrally connected to the strength and success of the other.
-In this cycle, nonprofits that are providing direct services are in a unique position to harness grassroots support in the form of their direct service providers and the families they serve.
+In this cycle, nonprofits that are providing direct service providers and the families they serve.
 By operating direct service programs, nonprofits are closer to the problems facing the children and youth in their communities than the national advocacy organizations.
 Therefore, they can propose and test policy solutions that will best meet the needs of their communities.